101 Unhealthiest Habits on the Planet

 Feel like you're living at the office?
 That's a cue to ensure your workspace is as clean as your home.
 Keyboards, phones, desks and break-room surfaces can be breeding grounds for disease-causing bacteria.
 If you don't sanitize them regularly—especially when you're sick—you could pass germs along.

-The Remedy Rx: Regularly wipe down your desk, phone, keyboard and door handles with antibacterial wipes or spray.
+The Rx: Regularly wipe down your desk, phone, keyboard and door handles with antibacterial wipes or spray.

 You're Brushing Your Teeth Right After Every Meal